 NDB Short Courses

-Now in their third year, these two-day courses are intended for those involved in teaching and mentoring within their local associations, and for those who are studying towards the more advanced UK Beekeeping Association assessments.
+Offered since 2010, these two-day courses are intended for those involved in teaching and mentoring within their local associations, and for those who are studying towards the more advanced UK Beekeeping Association assessments.
 They are led by NDB-qualified tutors and are restricted to small groups, offering a challenging environment in which real learning and useful discussion can take place.

 Venues are used which allow courses to be run close to students from most parts of England and Wales.
 Each venue is equipped with modern teaching and laboratory facilities.
 Details of local accommodation and transport links can be provided upon request.

 |Month||Date||Course Title||Lead Tutor||Venue|

 |Jan 2016||30, 31||Honeybee Behaviour new date||Dan Basterfield||Devon|

 The fee is now only £75 per student per course (for students from England and Wales) due to a generous subsidy from the Defra Healthy Bees Plan.
 This fee includes all consumables, course handouts, refreshments and a light lunch on both days.
 For expert tuition by highly-qualified tutors, this represents very good value for money.

 The NDB Short Courses can provide valuable discussion, learning, and hands-on experience for those planning to take the BBKA Assessments above Basic level.
 The following table indicates which Short Courses are relevant to each of the BBKA assessments: